 Our website outlines the requirements on authorities who do not opt into PSAA’s scheme.Read more on What guidance or information is available for authorities who don’t use PSAA?

 What has the market told you about what is needed to deliver sustainability especially new entrants and will existing firms work with potential new competitors?

-In 2020 PSAA commissioned independent research from Touchstone Renard to review of the sustainability of the local government audit market.
-The proposals outlined in our market engagement were informed by the outcome of this research alongside other research and our day to day communications with audit suppliers.
-During the summer we will consider the feedback […]Read more on What has the market told you about what is needed to deliver sustainability especially new entrants and will existing firms work with potential new competitors?
+In 2020 PSAA commissioned independent research from Touchstone Renard to review the sustainability of the local government audit market.
+The proposals outlined in our market engagement were informed by the outcome of this research alongside other research and our day-to-day communications with audit suppliers.
+During the summer of 2021, we considered the feedback provided by […]Read more on What has the market told you about what is needed to deliver sustainability especially new entrants and will existing firms work with potential new competitors?

-The local audit system working together as a whole is the most effective to drive the timely delivery of audits.
+The local audit system working together as a whole is the most effective way to drive the timely delivery of audits.
 However, it is important to recognise that any improvements will take time to materialise given the nature of retrospective audits and the significant number of delayed audits.
-MHCLG has stated in its Spring statement that […]Read more on What is built into the proposed approach to drive the timely delivery of audits?
+DLUHC has stated in its Spring statement […]Read more on What is built into the proposed approach to drive the timely delivery of audits?

 What is PSAA doing alongside other local audit stakeholders to help design and implement a system which is more stable, more resilient, and more sustainable?

-PSAA has made appointments to all bodies that decided to opt in to the scheme for the five-year appointing period from 2018/19 to 2022/23.
+PSAA has made appointments to all bodies that decided to opt into the scheme for the five-year appointing period from 2018/19 to 2022/23.
 We have published our approach to auditor appointments 2017.
-If you have a specific enquiry about the scheme for this period, please contact us at [email protected] We are currently developing our […]Read more on What is the process for making auditor appointments for the appointing period?
+If you have a specific enquiry about the scheme for this period, please contact us at [email protected] We are currently developing our approach […]Read more on What is the process for making auditor appointments for the appointing period?